SOAR Natick, Inc.

 Due to generous donations from members of the community, SOAR Natick has been able to sponsor a variety of events and activities:

 Purple Flag Project In recognition of International Overdose Awareness Day on August 31st, SOAR Natick and The Journey present a purple flag display in Natick Center.
-Volunteers place purple flags on the lawn of the First Congregational Church to represent the number of Massachusetts residents who lost their life the prior year from an overdose.
+Volunteers place purple flags on the lawn of the First Congregational Church, Newton-Wellesley Hosptial and Brigham & Women's Hospital during the month of September to represent the number of Massachusetts residents who lost their life the prior year from an overdose.
 The Red flags represent lives lost in any year to substance use and can be personalized.
-In 2020 the Purple Flags were also displayed at Newton Wellesley Hospital.

-Bereavement Retreat In 2019 SOAR Natick sponsored a weekend retreat for members of The Journey: Living with Substance Loss.
-Twenty attendees gathered on Cape Cod in a beautiful ocean front setting.
-Being led by a Spiritual Healer, the group participated in activities such as yoga, meditation, massage and art projects, while enjoying delicious meals that were prepared and delivered by volunteers.
+Bereavement Retreat SOAR Natick sponsors a weekend retreat for members of The Journey: Living with Substance Loss.
+Families have gathered on Cape Cod and Vermont in beautiful. peaceful settings.
+Structed programming and relaxing free time have been a welcome oppportunity to gather with others that understand the depth of each others loss.
+The group participates in activities such as yoga, meditation, massage and art projects.

 Nick's Hike SOAR Natick was proud to sponsor the Bellomo family for Nick’s Hike.
 Over 150 community members and friends gathered to hike at the Rocky Woods Reservation in Medfield to celebrate Nick’s love of hiking and spending time in nature.

-Six Flags SOAR Natick sponsored 20 young men from a local recovery home to a day of fun at Six Flags in Springfield to celebrate their accomplishments.
+Six Flags SOAR Natick sponsors young men from a local recovery home to a summer retreat.
+Residents have chosen to go to Six Flags and enjoyed paint ball.

 Holiday 'Giving Bags' Holidays can be a very difficult time, especially for young adults separated from their families.
-Community members and organizations assisted by donating necessities for local individuals in early recovery.
-Gift bags were assembled by the SOAR Natick and delivered to local recovery homes.
+Community members and organizations assist by donating necessities for local individuals in early recovery.
+Gift bags are assembled by volunteers from SOAR Natick and delivered to local recovery homes.

-Grant Program In 2020 we awarded a total of $15,000 to individuals working on their recovery.
-Through these grants we were able to provide financial assistance to these individuals for things like education, transportation, housing and medical costs.
+Grant Program Annually, a total of $10,000 is offered to individuals living working on their recovery.
+Through these grants we are able to provide financial assistance to individuals for things like education, transportation, housing and medical costs.

 Speakers

-Chris Herren Mr. Herren spoke twice at Natick High School to over 800 community members.
+Chris Herren Mr. Herren has spoken twice at Natick High School to over 800 community members.
 Chris, a former all-star NBA Boston Celtics player, shared his story of his long struggle with addiction and his ultimate path to recovery.

 Cory Palazzi Cory, a local, young man in recovery from heroin addiction shared his story at Natick High School.
 This event was sponsored by SOAR Natick and funded by the Reddish Foundation.